lodsdev/DB-manager/README.md

 ## About

-This is library to easily manipulation of database in MTA:SA, with a clean sintaxe and optimized.
-You don't need worried about in use **Queries** several times, this library manipulate a table in **location** to include all data in cache, this allows you not to look for the data directly in the database, but in the cache.
+This is library for easy manipulation of database in MTA:SA, with a clean syntax and optimized.
+You don't need to worry about using **Queries** several times, this library manipulates a table in **location** to include all data in cache, this allows you not to look for the data directly in the database, but in the cache.

 ## Getting started
 ## Example (using MySQL)